Natural hazards

-• Erosion (including coastal erosion, bank erosion, and sheet erosion)
+• erosion (including coastal erosion, bank erosion, and sheet erosion)

 • falling debris (including soil, rock, snow, and ice)